 Mark Tronson has a vision for downtown and he is making that dream come true to restoring the long-vacant Van Tighem Metal Shop into Wines by Wednesday

-Holter Lake Lodge, seats up to 150 people and can be rented for wedding receptions, company meetings and other events.
-The improvements include
+Lake Lodge, seats up to 150 people and can be rented for wedding receptions, company meetings and other events.
+The improvements include new heating

 Best New Building Award: Cameron Family Center, Great Falls Rescue Mission, 408 2nd Avenue South- One of the largest investments

-family suffers and struggles alone, and where families do not have to be separated in order to receive the help they need.
-Prior to the opening,
+suffers and struggles alone, and where families do not have to be separated in order to receive the help they need.
+Prior to the opening, there

-there were no facilities in North Central Montana that provided a shelter for families with children.
-The Center features 13 private rooms
+were no facilities in North Central Montana that provided a shelter for families with children.
+The Center features 13 private rooms with private

-with private bathrooms and four dorms for temporary residents, a day-care center so parents can take classes and look for jobs and assistance
+bathrooms and four dorms for temporary residents, a day-care center so parents can take classes and look for jobs and assistance programs, living

 Best Adaptive Re-use of a Building: St. Vincent de Paul Grace Home, 2211 5th Avenue North - The Grace Home Veteran's Center is operating by St Vincent De Paul Society as a veterans transition facility and was very well supported by active and retired military and other citizens who came to build, decorate, trim trees and to clean up debris.
 Prior to Grace Home opening, Great Falls was the only community in the state that did not have any transitional living place for veterans.
 The Grace Home repurposes a building which started life as a monastery, continued as a mental health residential center, and now finds a new purpose in sheltering veterans